 Being given the input data, the execution of a PRAM program may be represented as a direct acyclic graph.
 Vertices correspond to instructions that are executed (one vertex, one instruction) and edges to precedence relations between instructions.
-Basically, if v (resp. w) is the vertex representing an instruction executed1 at step i (resp. i + 1), then there is an edge from v to w.

-However, the finest representation of a parallel algorithm is given by the data-flow graph (DFG) of any of its executions.
+Basically, due to the synchronicity of the PRAM, if v (resp. w) is the vertex representing an instruction executed1 at step i (resp. i + 1), then there is an edge from v to w.
+If we forget extra synchronization due to the machine model, synchronizations required by the algorithm itself to ensure correctness of the execution correspond to the ordering of access into a location in memory.
+This ordering can be represented by the (macro) data-flow graph (DFG) related to the execution.
 DFG is direct acyclic and bipartite with node sets $J = \{j_1, \ldots, j_n\}$ corresponding to instructions (j meaning job) and $T = \{t_1, \ldots, t_m\}$ corresponding to single assignment data (t meaning transition).
 An edge goes from t_k (resp. j_i) to j_i (resp. t_k) if j_i is a read (resp. write) instruction of the global data related to t_k .

-In the DFG, any memory access, either global or local, is represented by an edge between a location (represented by a transition node) and an instruction (a job node) that requires the access.
+In this DFG, any memory access, either global or local, is represented by an edge between a location (represented by a transition node) and an instruction (a job node) that requires the access.
 Except for transitions related to input, immediate ancestors of each transition t_k are write instructions: only one on an exclusive-write PRAM, eventually more on a concurrent-write one.
 Conversely, its immediate successors (except for transitions related to output) are read instructions: only one on an exclusive prevent on a concurrent-read one.
 This means that when all immediate successors (job nodes) of a transition have been executed, the location related to it in global memory may be garbaged.

-Let us considered the DFG related to a tree computation scheme.
+Let us consider the DFG related to a tree computation scheme.
 As an illustration, we consider two algorithms that solve the iterated product2 problem: it consists in computing the product of n elements.
 In order to exhibit parallelism, multiplication is assumed to be associative and commutative.
-A balanced binary tree scheme gives an algorithm that works on an EREW PRAM; related DFG is shown in figure 1.2.
+A balanced binary tree scheme gives an algorithm that works on an EREW PRAM; related DFG is shown in figure 1.2.a.
 On a CUMULATIVE-ERCW PRAM all products may be performed concurrently and cumulated on a shared location (fig. 1.2.b).